-Sewer - This area is covered by the East Stockton Sanitary Sewer Project and is served by the City of Stockton Collection System 4, as defined in the City's Wastewater Master Plan.
+The City of Stockton Regional Wastewater Control Facility (RWCF) has met and expects to continue to meet annual wastewater collection and treatment demands within the SOI in compliance with the Central Valley Regional Water Quality Control Board and NPDES permit.
+Some parcels currently rely on individual septic systems.
+This area is covered by the East Stockton Sanitary Sewer Project and is served by the City of Stockton Collection System 4, as defined in the City's Wastewater Master Plan.
 Service is provided to unincorporated area properties according to out-of-agency agreements.
 Additional sewer lines and connections consistent with the Wastewater Master Plan would have to be constructed to accommodate growth upon annexation.

 Drainage - Roadside ditches are used to manage stormwater for the community.
-Because there is no formal storm drain system, there are drainage deficiencies in this area.
+Because there is no formal storm drain system, there There are no drainage deficiencies in this area.

-Fire - Eastside Rural County Fire Protection District contracts with the City of Stockton Fire Department to provide fire protection with the operation of Station #12, located in Stockton.
+Fire - Eastside Rural County Fire Protection District contracts with the The City of Stockton Fire Department to provides fire protection with the operation of Station #12, located in Stockton.
 The area has access to fire hydrants.
 There are no fire service deficiencies in this area.

-10. Holt Avenue/Pershing Avenue Community
+10. Holt Avenue/Pershing Avenue Island-Community

-The Holt Ave/Pershing Ave Community is made up of 252 parcels totaling approximately 79 acres.
+The Holt Ave/Pershing Ave Island Community is made up of 252 parcels totaling approximately 79 acres.

 Water -Water is provided to this area by the City of Stockton from groundwater wells and surface water.
-As documented in the 2015 Urban Water Management Plan prepared for the City of Stockton, the facilities serving the DUCs have sufficient capacity and access to high-quality water supplies to address current and projected demands.
+As documented in the 2015 Urban Water Management Plans prepared for the City of Stockton, the facilities serving the DUCs have sufficient capacity and access to high-quality water supplies to address current and projected demands Water is provided to this area by the County from groundwater wells and surface water.
 There are no deficiencies in water services in this area.

-Sewer - Lincoln Village Maintenance District sewer system services are provided to this area by the City of

-Stockton Sewer System 2.
+Sewer - Lincoln Village Maintenance District sewer system services are provided to this area by the City of Stockton Sewer system services are provided to this area by the County - Sewer System 2.
 According to the 2035 Stockton General Plan Infrastructure Evaluation, there is a sewer line that is in need of improvement in the southern portion of the community.
-Otherwise, there are no deficiencies in sewer services in this area.
+Otherwise, there The City of Stockton Regional Wastewater Control Facility (RWCF) has met and expects to continue to meet annual wastewater collection and treatment demands within the SOI in compliance with the Central Valley Regional Water Quality Control Board and NPDES permit.
+There are no deficiencies in sewer services in this area.